 In April 2006, the Company entered into a separate collaboration agreement with Astellas for the development and commercialization of roxadustat for the treatment of anemia in Europe, the Middle East, the Commonwealth of Independent States and South Africa ("Europe Agreement").
 Under the terms of the Europe Agreement, Astellas paid license fees and other upfront consideration totaling \$320.0 million (such amounts were fully received as of February 2009).
-Under the Europe Agreement, the Company is also eligible to receive from Astellas an aggregate of approximately \$425.0 million in potential milestone payments, comprised of (i) up to \$90.0 million in milestone payments upon achievement of specified clinical and development milestone events (such amounts were fully received as of 2012), (ii) up to \$335.0 million in milestone payments upon achievement of specified regulatory milestone events.
+The Europe Agreement also provides for additional development and regulatory approval milestone payments up to \$425.0 million, comprised of (i) up to \$90.0 million in milestone payments upon achievement of specified clinical and development milestone events (such amounts were fully received as of 2012), (ii) up to \$335.0 million in milestone payments upon achievement of specified regulatory milestone events.
 Under the Europe Agreement, Astellas committed to fund 50% of joint development costs for Europe and North America, and all territory-specific costs.
 The Europe Agreement also provides for tiered payments based on net sales of product (as defined) in the low 20% range.
-The aggregate amount of such consideration received through September 30, 2019 totals \$410.0 million.
+The aggregate amount of consideration received through March 31, 2020 totals \$410.0 million.